Target grows it’s team with 3 new hires

 Ellie Spiers joins Target as a Graphic Designer.
 Ellie is a recent graduate from Buckinghamshire New University with a degree in Graphic Art.

 An Adobe whizz and creative problem solver, Ellie fought-off strong competition to land the role at our progressive agency with her world-class creative portfolio encompassing design for print, digital, motion graphics and illustration.

 Incredibly well received at her Grad Show, Ellie was invited to work on motion graphics for The National Film & Television School.
 We are elated to welcome Ellie back to Cornwall, as an integral part of our agency team.

 Jack Paull becomes the fourth member of the Target team, hired to increase Target’s capacity in the field of social media.

-Currently studying at Falmouth University, Jack meticulously plans organic and paid social media campaigns; delivering content centred around concise wordsmithery and scroll-stopping creative.
+Currently studying at Falmouth University, Jack meticulously plans organic and paid social media campaigns; delivering content centred around concise word-smithery and captivating content.

-Fun fact: Jack has published a mini docu-series on Cornwall’s now famous food and beverage scene, featuring The Rick Stein Group as well as interviews with some of the Duchy’s elite chefs.
+Fun fact: Jack has published a mini docu-series on Cornwall’s now famous food and beverage scene, featuring famous seafood chef, Jack Stein, as well as interviews with some of the Duchy’s elite chefs.

-Introducing the new team of enthused creatives, Josh Fletcher our Creative Director said:
+Introducing the team of enthused new creatives, Josh Fletcher had to say: